Updated Summer 2020

-It’s understandable to worry that something like an inflatable boat is a bit of a liability when out in the middle of a deep lake, haring down some shallow white-water or far out to sea.
+It’s understandable to worry that something like an inflatable boat is a bit of a liability when out in the middle of a deep lake, hairing down some shallow white-water or far out to sea.
 This is especially pertinent if your only experience is a beach toy made of a thin and stretchy PVC film.

-It’s hard to think of anything puncturing my full Nitrilon Gumotex IKs or the old Grabner on the water.
-What more often happens is some kind of accidental wear or rubbing when not paddling or during transportation, like the trolley wheels which wore a hole in my Seawave, or the windy tree branch which rubbed (but did not puncture) my Grabner (below left).
+It’s hard to think of anything puncturing my full Nitrilon Gumotex IKs or the old Grabner once on the actual water.
+What more often happens is some kind of accidental wear or rubbing when not paddling or during transportation, like the trolley wheels which wore a hole in my Seawave, or the windy tree branch which rubbed (but did not puncture) my Grabner (left).
 I also snagged my packraft’s uninflated floor on submerged concrete once, and added protection to the outside and padding on the inside to stop that happening again.

 Is your boat plastic or rubber?

-On a boat like this, rough up the surface, clean off with solvent (see below), apply the right glue and a same-material patch, all which needs to be done well as the patch is vulnerable on the outside.
-Or, you can just dab some Aquaseal directly onto a small hole in the hull to protect a patch of wear, as shown above left (not an actual puncture).
+On a boat like this, rough up the surface, clean with solvent (see below), apply the right glue and a same-material patch, all which needs to be done well as the patch is vulnerable on the outside.
+Or, you can just dab some Aquaseal directly onto a small hole in the hull to protect it from wear, as shown above left (not an actual puncture).

-I’ve succeeded in gluing on non-critical D-rings onto Nitrilon Gumotex and EDPM Grabner boats using single-part Aquasure sealant.
+I’ve succeeded in gluing on non-critical D-rings onto Nitrilon Gumotex and EDPM Grabner boats using single-part Aquasure sealant/adhesive.
 Allow it to become touch-dry on both surfaces.
 Allowing Aquaseal to half-cure in air and then sticking together and letting it ‘seal’ to itself is a way of bonding anything – even non-compatible rubber-based Nitrilon to PVC, as I did here.
-Their Seam Grip is a runnier version of Aquaseal to get into cracks.
+Their Seam Grip is a runnier version of Aquaseal to get into cracks and seams.
 Though I’ve not tried it yet, British-made Stormsure is the same thing.

 In the UK you can buy Aqausure in 28g tubes from £6, or 250g for around £24.
 Unless you have a lot to glue/seal jobs, be wary of saving money with the big, 250-g tube; give it a chance and it’ll split and harden before you get to use it all, even if it’s effectively over half price.

 I can’t say it worked that well on my Incept; two-part adhesive is always better.
-Even on the slackraft the Bostik softened and shrivelled the thin PVC (right).
-But on non-critical applications (D-rings and none-huge tears) 1782 seems to work well on hypalon (rubbery hypalon is always easier to glue than plastic PVC) and at £10 for 100ml was good value.
+Even on the slackraft the Bostik softened and shrivelled the thin PVC.
+But on non-critical applications (D-rings and none-huge tears), 1782 seems to work well on hypalon (rubbery hypalon is always easier to glue than plastic PVC) and at £10 for 100ml was good value.
 Plus it’s a nitrile rubber/resin-based solution and I’ve found won’t go off and harden in the tube like Aquaseal often does.
-It’s my favourite, do-it-all, one-part glue.
+It’s my favourite, do-it-all, one-part glue

 Get a good roller